ibm-cloud-docs/dl/order-nsp.md

 ## Next step
 {: #dedicated-next-step}

 After you submit your Direct Link Dedicated order, the Direct Link table indicates an LOA creation in progress connection status.
 Click the name of the connection to open its details page.
-Then, view the Actions section to see if you have any pending actions.
+Then, view the Actions section to see whether you have any pending actions.
 To view the completion process, see [Completing the connection](/docs/dl?topic=dl-complete-connection-dedicated).

 ## Related link